crazycoderlabs/crazybaas/README.md

-# Welcome to Revel
+# Welcome to CrazyBaaS

-A high-productivity web framework for the [Go language](http://www.golang.org/).
+CrazyBaaS is just another BaaS (Backend-as-as-Service) tool.

+##Technology Stack
+- golang
+- Revel
+##Architecture
+- Plugin Based for Core
+- Microservices for Wrappers

+##Developer Notes

 ### Start the web server:

     revel run myapp

-### Go to http://localhost:9000/ and you'll see:
+   Go to http://localhost:9000/ to login to the Admin UI

-    "It works"

 ## Code Layout